kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/what the title means.md

 If you'll consider just the last two terms "reviving civility" standing alone, they would denote both the effect of civility if thought of as adjective-noun and, if thought of as verb-object, a goal of this project.

-Until hard results give me a more solid basis than all the conjecture, I'm limited in further purposing, but I'll say this anyway - I'm hoping to incorporate into this project the term "domestic tranquility" given the insane prevelancy of incivility in the U.S. these days.
+(Until hard results transform my motivational conjecture into substantive proof, I'm limited in further purposing, but I'll say this anyway - I'm hoping to incorporate into this project the term "domestic tranquility", given the insane prevelancy of incivility in the U.S. these days.)